webpack/meeting-notes/2016-09/september-07.md

 		* store dependencies, hash of dependencies and source in disk cache (edited)
 		* alternativly it could use loader-runner to run the remaining loaders.
 This would allow to cache more data: emitted files, errors, warnings.
 This would not be possible in the normal loader chain.
 	* Issues will be created for each of these missing features.
 (Sean).
+	* Additionally, with these changes we will plan on deprecating the following:
+		* We are planing to deprecate all properties and methods that make a multi-thread compilation impossible, that is:
+			* No synchronous APIs (resolveSync)
+			* No shared state (_compiler)

+		* We will provide deprecation warnings for version 2, that this will be deprecated in v3

 ### Takeaways
 * Documentation